 Homemade ice is generally made from tap water and contains water impurities and can even absorb odors from foods stored in the freezer.
 That is why homemade ice is cloudy and sometimes has an “off” smell or taste.
 Reddy Ice products are filtered and produced by the most stringent standards and sanitary conditions.
 It is tasteless and odorless … we guarantee it.

-Reddy Ice produces a wide array of products including cube, block, dry ice and even snow.
+Reddy Ice produces a wide array of products.
 Cubes are sold in bags varying in size from 5 lb. to 50 lb.
 Blocks are generally sold in sizes ranging from 10 lb. to 300 lb.
 Other forms of ice are sold on a per pound basis.
 All our products and packages are based on the needs and demands of the marketplace and can vary by market.
 Be sure to contact our Local Sales team for more information on the products we sell near you.

-Just like any other manufactured product you feed to your family, ice is food!
-Just like any food, ice can carry bacteria and impurities.
-That’s why it’s important that you consider the source of your ice.
-Reddy Ice produces our ice according to the highest industry standards, following International Packaged Ice Association (IPIA) and US Food and Drug Administration (FDA) regulations for all production and distribution standards, from the water in the factory to the ice in your glass at home.
+Just like any other manufactured product you feed your family, ice is food.
+It’s important that you consider the source of your ice, because just like any food, ice can carry bacteria and impurities.
+Reddy Ice is produced according to the highest industry standards, following International Packaged Ice Association (IPIA) and US Food and Drug Administration (FDA) regulations for all production and distribution standards, from the water in the factory to the ice in your glass at home.

 Visit your nearest neighborhood grocery, convenience, drug, dollar or club store retailer to pick up a bag of ice today!
 Reddy ice is sold across the nation in a store near you!

 Reddy Ice is always looking for new retailers to supply our products to satisfied customers.
 If you’re “Reddy” to join the Reddy Ice family, contact our Local Sales team to find out how you can sell Reddy Ice today!